MonkeManX/monkemanx.github.io/content/articles/Where_the_Eiffel_Tower_is_is_not_obejctive.md

 This example shows clearly how the **meaning of language arises from the subjective and historical context of its speakers**.

 The influence of *Dasein* on language is also evident in more recent developments.
 Words like “internet” or “computer” only came into use because the corresponding technologies were invented.
-Interestingly, the word “computer” originally referred to any device capable of computation—including calculators.
+Interestingly, the word “computer” originally referred to any device capable of computation, including calculators.
 Today, we reserve the term for desktops or laptops, and calling a simple calculator a “computer” feels outdated or strange.
 What defines a word’s meaning is its use and that use is shaped by people, by *Dasein*.

 That language is deeply subjective is also evident in poetry.
 Some people love certain poets, while others find their work dull or inaccessible.
 We can analyze a poem through an objective-subjective lens, examining literary devices, meter, symbolism, and cultural references.
 For example, trochaic meter is often associated with ominous or serious tones due to its falling rhythm, while anapestic meter feels more playful because of its rising rhythm.